OFFICE: MRC 307

 An introduction to the concepts and techniques of modern statistics.
 Computer-based, in-class sessions will emphasize hands-on application of statistical techniques using data and examples drawn from the biological and medical sciences.
 Pre-class, online exercises will prepare students for in-depth classroom explorations.
 Topics covered will include sampling, regression, analysis of variance, and factor analysis, MANOVA, maximum likelihood methods, discriminant analysis, time series analysis, and forecasting.
 The final project requires analysis of a major research-related data set and write-up of results in the format of a scientific paper.
 Prerequisites/Corequisites: BIOL 1010, MATH 1010, or permission of the instructor.
 When Offered: Fall, spring, and summer term annually.
 Credit Hours: 4

 The following is a selection of recent publications in Scopus.
-Jonathan Stetler has 4 indexed publications in the subjects of Agricultural and Biological Sciences, Earth and Planetary Sciences, and Environmental Science.
+Jonathan Stetler has 5 indexed publications in the subjects of Environmental Science, Agricultural and Biological Sciences, and Earth and Planetary Sciences.